Njong392/Njong392/README.md

 Web Developer
 ---

-I've been doodling with frontend development for quite some time now, and I absolutely love it.
-After going through HTML, CSS, and Bootstrap, I decided that it is something I want to do long term.
-Then again...
-I'm never  decided on anything :)

 * 🌍  I'm based in Cameroon.
 * ✉️  You can contact me at [njongemy@gmail.com](mailto:njongemy@gmail.com)
 * 🧠  I'm currently learning Javascript and Tailwindcss